SirMonkeyBoy/Bank/README.md

 I made this as I wanted a Bank plugin that stores its data in a database.

-It supports Mysql and MariaDB I haven't tested it on any other database as I only use those databases.
+It supports MariaDB it will probalby will work with MySQL as well.